- Job Title: Post-Master’s Fellowship

 • Ability to comply with clinic documentation standards

-The Lorenz Clinic is a group private practice focused on the mental health needs of children, families, and adults.
+Lorenz Clinic is a private, outpatient practice focused on the mental health needs of children, families, and adults.
 While the majority of our services are provided under the umbrella of managed care, we have community partnerships that allow us to service those without insurance.
 Located on the edge of the Minneapolis Metropolitan area, our four locations (Victoria, Chaska, Prior Lake, and Rosemount) are located approximately 30 miles south/southwest of downtown Minneapolis and St. Paul and provide needed psychological services to both suburban and rural communities.
 In addition to its clinical mission, the clinic has a vibrant training program.

 To apply for this position, email your CV and a cover letter to Dr. BJ Suarez, Training Director, firstname.lastname@example.org.
 In addition to your strengths, cover letters should broadly outline your professional goals, commitment to the common good, and a brief narrative of your experience providing psychotherapy.
 Applicants who are invited to interview may be asked to provide writing samples and a letter of recommendation from a past clinical supervisor.